modelhub-ai/modelhub-engine/docs/source/contribute.md

 ### 1. Prepare Docker image

 1. Write a dockerfile preparing/installing all third party dependencies your model needs (e.g. the deep learning library you are using).
 Use the `ubuntu:16.04` Docker image as base.
+If you want to use CUDA and GPU acceleration, you can also use one of the `nvidia/cuda` images as base.

     You can find examples of dockerfiles for DL environments in the model repositories of [modelhub-ai on github](https://github.com/modelhub-ai) (e.g. for [squeezenet](https://github.com/modelhub-ai/squeezenet/blob/master/dockerfiles/caffe2)).